goswami-rohit/salesman_cms/src/WORKING.md

 ---

-You are absolutely right.
-My apologies.
-I was mixing up the API routes (which are *part* of the `src/app` directory) with the frontend UI pages.

-You are correct: the files in `src/app/dashboard/` are the **frontend UI pages and components**.
-Let's do a hyper-specific analysis of this `dashboard` folder, focusing on the client-side logic, state, and how it functions as the UI.

-Here is the updated, highly detailed section.

----

 ### `src/app/dashboard/` (The Protected Frontend)

 This folder contains all the **frontend UI pages and components** that are only accessible after logging in.
 It leverages the "Server Page, Client Component" pattern, where the `page.tsx` file is a Server Component that handles initial auth and data loading, and it renders an interactive Client Component (e.g., `userManagement.tsx`) which contains all the state, event handlers, and client-side data fetching.